Join the practice

 New Patient Registration

-In order to register, it is helpful if you can bring us your medical card.
-If you do not have one, you will need to bring details of your previous GP and the address you were living at when you were registered there.
+In order to register you will need to provide details of your previous GP and the address you were living at when you were registered there.
 We will also need your present address.
-(Please note, if you are a member of a college, the college is now your present address.)
-You will be required to complete a registration form, a new patient questionnaire and a data sharing choice form.
+(Please note, if you are a member of a college, the college is now your present address).
+If regsitering in person you will be required to complete a registration form, a new patient questionnaire and a data sharing choice form.

 We would encourage you to book an appointment with our practice nurse for a new patient health check within four weeks of joining the practice.